zhangyu0217/ML_Tutorial_at_IHEP/README.md

 The selection is hard-coding here.
 I will optimize it in the future.
 ## Plot variables
 Plot the distribution of variables and the correlation matrix.
 This is pure ROOT-based plotting code.
 ## Training and Test
+pure ROOT-based code
 ## Ranking
 ```python
 def plotImportance(clf, size, outputDir,method):